fudong03/MMST-ViT/README.md

-The above figure illustrates the architexture of our proposed multi-modal self-supervised pre-training.
+The above figure illustrates the architecture of our proposed multi-modal self-supervised pre-training.

- To pre-train MMST-ViT, please run the following commend:
+ To pre-train MMST-ViT, please run the following command:

 ```python
 # pre-train